 - Business: Afresh is delivering measurable business impact for the grocery partners we serve; as a result, Afresh’s business is thriving.

 - Product: Our product is beloved by users, proven by our NPS of 72.
 Afresh is also a “must have” technology vs. a “nice to have” which makes a world of difference for long-term success.

 - Other important factors: Intentional DEIB-first mindset, competitive cash + equity, mandatory PTO, impressive benefits (e.g. generous family leave), remote friendly.

 And to my great delight, Afresh also allows employees to expense $100 on groceries per month, which promotes a healthy diet of fresh food!

-We’re currently hiring a Customer Success Lead and many other positions as well.
+We’re currently hiring an Enterprise Account Manager and many other positions as well.
 If any of this interests you, feel free to drop me a note (email@example.com) or check out our Careers page to learn more.